Welcome to “Debarking Pet Myths,” a monthly series dedicated to addressing common myths, misconceptions and old wives’ tales about dogs and cats.

 So where did the myth about cats having nine lives come from?

 No one knows for sure.
 Historians have traced the importance of cats and the significance of the number nine to the ancient Egyptians, who considered cats sacred.
 The ancient Egyptian goddess Bastet was depicted as half cat and half woman.
 The Egyptian god Atum (also called Atum-Ra) was thought to take the feline form when visiting the underworld.
-Cats that died were mourned by their families, mummified and buried in their own tombs.
+Cats who died were mourned by their families, mummified and buried in their own tombs.
 In 1888, a tomb containing an estimated 80,000 mummified cats was discovered at Beni Hassan in Egypt.

 While ancient Egyptian culture was devoted to cats, many people of medieval Europe feared cats because they believed our feline friends were the “familiars” of witches (spirits that help witches with their magic) and “in league with the devil.”
 Yet cats filled a very important role for people during the Middle Ages — hunting mice in stored grains and foods.